domarp-j/excella-acronym/README.md

 * `POST /users` adds a user to the database.
 An `email`, `password`, and `passwordConfirm` must be provided as parameters.
   * This route is currently disabled in production.
 * `POST /auth` authenticates a user & returns a token for use in other routes.
 An `email` and `password` must be provided as parameters.
 * `POST /slack` is a way for the Excella Slack team's slash command integration (/acronym) to communicate with the API.
 The `token` and `team_id` parameters are required to access any of the API routes.
+Check out [this link](https://api.slack.com/slash-commands) for details on integrating Slack slash commands.
 The /acronym slash commands are the following:
   * /acronym - Get instructions on how the acronym works
   * /acronym (acronym) - Get the meaning of (acronym)
   * /acronym get all - Get all acronyms in the database
     * Since only 100 attachments (acronyms) can be returned on Slack, this command is currently disabled in production.
   * /acronym add (acronym) (meaning) - Add (acronym) and its (meaning) to the database
   * /acronym remove (acronym) (meaning) - Remove (acronym) and its (meaning) from the database

 ## Installation Instructions